 The following discussion and analysis provide information that Cardio's management believes is relevant to an assessment and understanding of Cardio's results of operations and financial condition.
-You should read the following discussion and analysis of Cardio's results of operations and financial condition together with its unaudited consolidated financial statements and related notes to those statements included elsewhere in this Quarterly Report on Form 10-Q, and its audited consolidated financial statements and related notes to those statements included in the Company's 2022 2023 Annual Report on Form 10-K that was filed on March 31, 2023 April 1, 2024 (the "2023 Form 10-K").
-In addition to historical financial information, this discussion contains forward-looking statements based upon Cardio's current expectations that involve risks and uncertainties, including those described in the section titled, "Special Note Regarding About Forward-Looking Statements.
-Statements," above.
-Cardio's actual results could differ materially from such forward-looking statements as a result of various factors, including those set forth under "Risk Factors" in the Quarterly Report on Form 10-Q for the three months ended March 31, 2023 and in the Annual Report on 2023 Form 10-K for the year ended December 31, 2022 (Item 1A therein), as well as in Part II, Item 1A of this Quarterly Report on Form 10-Q. Our historical results are not necessarily indicative of the results that may be expected for any period in the future.
+You should read the following discussion and analysis of Cardio's results of operations and financial condition together with its unaudited consolidated financial statements and related notes to those statements included elsewhere in this Quarterly Report on Form 10-Q, and its audited consolidated financial statements and related notes to those statements included in the Company's 2023 Annual Report on Form 10-K that was filed on April 1, 2024 (the "2023 Form 10-K").
+In addition to historical financial information, this discussion contains forward-looking statements based upon Cardio's current expectations that involve risks and uncertainties, including those described in the section titled, "Special Note About Forward-Looking Statements," above.
+Cardio's actual results could differ materially from such forward-looking statements as a result of various factors, including those set forth under "Risk Factors" in the 2023 Form 10-K (Item 1A therein), as well as in Part II, Item 1A of this Quarterly Report on Form 10-Q. Our historical results are not necessarily indicative of the results that may be expected for any period in the future.